-these pictures above are the last 8 instagram posts.. click here for the instagram site
+my last 20 instagram posts… click here for instagram

 I loved to tan.. summer, winter, while skiing or in tanning booths, I felt that I looked better with tanned skin..
 I was naive and didn’t realize what I was doing would potentially end my life.. my whole world came crashing down around me when I was diagnosed with stage 3b melanoma..
 2 years later, stage 4 metastatic melanoma and getting my affairs in order… thanks to princess margaret hospital in toronto and a clinical trial with glaxosmithklein out of the UK, I was able to test a targeted therapy drug, tafinlar (now made by my friends at novartis) that saved my life.. here are some of the things I learned while getting my education on taking care of my skin

 I call this picture 'the evolution of me' and how I had to learn that I actually didn't NEED to be tanned to live my life.. bottom right is my husband and I on or about our honeymoon in 1986.. how ridiculous we looked.. we were darker than some of the maui locals! top left is current and I'd have to say, I look better with my own skin color